-Pension contributions [6]
+Pension contributions

-If you have employees, and certain Director contracts, you will need to offer auto enrolment pension schemes.
-You can either offer the statutory minimum as per the table below, or you can offer enhanced contributions of up to £40,000 per annum.
+If you have employees, and certain Director contracts you will need to offer auto enrollment pension schemes.
+You can either offer the statutory minimum (currently 1% for the employee and 1% for the employer), or you can offer enhanced contributions of up to £40,000 per annum).

-These are allowable for Corporation Tax and can be a very tax efficient way of extracting money from your company.
+These are allowable for corporate tax and can be a very tax efficient way of extracting money from your company.